epochml/bylaws/source/title-1/chapter-1.md

     1. The Services Division shall have one (1) vote assigned to the CSO.
     2. The Technical Division shall have one (1) vote assigned to the CTO.
     3. The Community Division shall have one (1) vote, with half (0.5) vote assigned to the CRO and half (0.5) vote assigned to the CFO.
-    4. The CEO shall have one (1) vote.
-    5. In the event that a Board position cannot be filled, a supermajority vote of the remaining positions shall be used.
+    4. In the event that a Board position cannot be filled, a supermajority vote of the remaining positions shall be used.
 It is the Board's responsibility to fill unfilled Board positions.
 If the Board, due to having multiple unfilled positions, cannot reach quorum, it may make majority votes to confirm new board members but may not take other actions except in emergency.
-    6. See §4.4.3 and §4.4.4 for the votes of the class representatives and of the Vice President.
+    5. See §4.4.3 and §4.4.4 for the votes of the Shadows.

 11. The Board must have the funding, resources and authority appropriate to discharge its responsibilities, and shall, as it deems